On Fine-Grained I/O Complexity of Attention Backward Passes: Conclusion

 \section{Conclusion}

-This work provided a comprehensive analysis of the I/O complexity for attention mechanisms, focusing on backward passes.
-We established tight bounds on I/O complexity for both small and large caches.
+In this work, we established tight bounds on I/O complexity for both small and large caches.
 Our results confirm that FlashAttention is optimal for both forward and backward on large cache sizes.
 For small cache sizes, we provided improved upper and lower bounds compared to existing methods.
 Additionally, we derived lower bounds for sparse attention for both forward and backward and across cache sizes.
-Our findings complete the theoretical foundation for I/O complexity in attention mechanisms, offering insights for efficient LLM training and inference.
-We leave exploring practical implementations leveraging these theoretical insights and investigating I/O complexity for other emerging attention variants as our future work.
+Our findings complete the theoretical foundation for I/O complexity in attention mechanisms and provide a deeper understanding of memory efficiency in attention computations, offering the insights for optimizing implementations in future deep learning architecture, and speeding up training and inference of large language models.